Counseling is a confidential discussion(s) between an individual and their care provider to examine HIV transmission risk and explore HIV testing

 All patient information is kept private.

 Information is shared only with providers directly involved in care—and only on a “need to know” basis.
-All medical records and registers are kept in secure place.Active listening, including accurate reflection of the issues or concerns: for example:
+All medical records and registers are kept in secure place.Active listening, including accurate reflection of the issues or concerns: for example: "My family would reject me if they found out that I was HIV positive“.

 "If I found out that I was positive I would feel like I had been given the death sentence.
 At the moment I live my life unsure, but it is better than knowing I am definitely going to die“.